chw9/deduce_game/README.md

 - The "CLEAR" button simply clears the screen.

 ### Command line:
 #### Interact with the program by typing responses to prompts given in the command line.
-Use the exact response options given in the prompt.
+Choose one of the response options given in the prompt and type it exactly as it appears.
 To play this version, run `python deduce.py`.

 If you wish to see all of the hidden cards, look at the file `dontread.txt`.